KrishnaSindhuReddyDodda/Newyork-Customer-s-Product-Data-Analysis-using-Apache-PIG/README.md

       7. To retrieve all details of a customer named "scott" from customer.txt
       8. Editing all customer_names to start with upper case letter.

-From all above files top 7 txt files are datasets and analysis, execution queries are in path_analysis.doc file
+From all above files .txt files are datasets.
+Analysis and execution queries are in path_analysis.doc file